fernandopaz1/fiscomp/README.md

 # fiscomp
-This is a reposotory of simulations about Percolation, Metropolis-Montecarlo and Molecular dynamics
+This is a repository of simulations about Percolation, Metropolis-Montecarlo and Molecular dynamics